Notify me

 For example the Franck Muller Double Mystery Tourbillon Hom Nguyen:

-Franck Muller Double Mystery Tourbillon Hom Nguyen - a very creative watch
+Franck Muller Double Mystery Tourbillon Hom Nguyen - a very creative watch, on white background

 . . . features the work of Hom Nguyen, a self-taught French-Vietnamese painter whose works are about the human condition.
 He chose to show a child’s face looking up, drawn in pen directly onto the mat black dial, resulting in a unique aesthetic for this extraordinary watch.

-Only a few of these influences extend significantly beyond the watch dial, with the rest of the watch typically being relatively conventional.
+Only a few of these influences extend significantly beyond the watch dial, with the rest of the watch typically being relatively conventional and unrelated to the other influences.

-Indeed, the degree of chosen influence on some of the more unusual creative watches which are an exploration of the possibilities of radical engineering, influence more parts of the watch than the examples above where the influence is almost entirely on the dial or one other specific part of the watch.
+Indeed, the degree of chosen influence on some of the more unusual creative watches, which are an exploration of the possibilities of radical engineering, influence more parts of the watch than the examples of collaborations with artists where the influence is almost entirely on the dial or one other specific part of the watch.

 UnconstrainedTime watches.

 What we are doing is definitely not like a collaboration which produces a conventional watch with some art on the dial.
-With an UnconstrainedTime watch, the art is the watch and the watch is the art.
+With an UnconstrainedTime watch, the art is the watch and the watch is the art . . . each UnconstrainedTime piece is conceived and developed as a unified artistic vision.

-And I really do mean art, rather than creative design.
-There’s a difference between art and creativity, however much marketing tries to ignore the real definitions.
+And I really do mean that our watches are art, rather than creative design.
+There’s a difference between art and creativity (and between art and design), however much marketing tries to ignore the generally agreed (although somewhat controversial and somewhat subjective) definitions.

 Our brand already has a wide range of different aesthetics influences, yet is also a strongly defined brand.
-We welcome collaborations with others, yet the brand is clearly defined, partly by being unusually unique and individualistic with an exceptionally strong focus on chosen aesthetics.
+We welcome collaborations with other creators, yet the brand is still clearly defined, partly by being unusually unique and individualistic with an exceptionally strong focus on chosen aesthetics.

 What I mean by “chosen aesthetics” is influences which are not part of the context of conventional watch design.
 For example, our poppy seed pod watch in blackened silver:

-. . . has poppy seed pods as its main aesthetic influence.
-There is little or no influence from fine jewellery since the forms and surfaces are not part of the fine jewellery vocabulary and instead align with art jewellery, and little influence or no from the engineering which is the basis of conventional watch design.
-Our radically minimalist time-display doesn’t have the very powerful archetypal influences of hands or numerals, and thus facilitates the use of chosen aesthetics.
+. . . has poppy seed pods as its main aesthetic influence, as you can see.
+There is little or no influence from fine jewellery since the forms and surfaces are not part of the simplified, symbolized and highly-polished fine jewellery vocabulary and instead align with art jewellery, and little influence or no from the engineering which is the basis of conventional watch design.
+Our radically simple time-display doesn’t have the very powerful archetypal influences of hands or numerals, and thus facilitates the holistic use of chosen aesthetics.

 Another example is our Techno circle #1 watch: